 Study areas: The study areas are within the Port Harcourt metropolis (Fig. 1).
 The five creeks include Choba, Eagle Island, Ogbunabali, Amadi Creek and Elelenwo.
 The creeks are tidal in nature and have input of domestic, commercial and industrial waste products, hence the high concentration of solid wastes in the study area.
 Dredging/sand mining, boat maintenance, transportation route and fishing activities were observed in Eagle Island, Choba (New Calabar River) and Amadi Creek.
 Mangrove vegetation that serves as a nursery ground for fish has been removed for development purposes, making Ogbunabali Creek vulnerable to contamination.
 Anthropogenic activities along the Elelenwo creek included recreational activities, a plastics dumpsite and fishing.

-Fig. 1: Map Showing Study Area
+Fig. 1.
+Map Showing Study Area

 Sample Collection: Sediment samples were collected and composited from three randomly selected points per station on a monthly basis for six (6) months (July-December, 2024).
 The sampling was done at the time of low tide.
 Samples were collected with a hand trowel and wrapped in labelled cellophane bags before transfer to the laboratory for analysis.